nmshd/documentation/_docs_use-cases/use-case-transport-revoke-relationship-reactivation.md

 ## On Success

 - Revokes the reactivation of the Relationship you have requested
-- Returns the Relationship the reactivation was revoked of
+- Returns the Relationship for which the reactivation was revoked

 ## On Failure